maryrosecook/islaclj/README.md

 # Isla

-A programming language for children.
+A programming language for young children.

 ## License